 What is phishing?
-How to protect yourself from scam emails and more | ZDNet
+Everything you need to know to protect yourself from scam emails and more | ZDNet

 How did phishing evolve?

-While the fundamental concept of phishing hasn't changed much, there have been tweaks and experimentations across two decades as technology and how we access the internet has changed.
+While the fundamental concept of phishing hasn't changed much, there have been tweaks and experimentation across two decades as technology and how we access the internet has changed.
 Following the initial AOL attacks, email became the most appealing attack vector for phishing scams as home internet use took off and a personal email address started to become more common.

-Many early phishing scams came with tell-tale signs that they were not legitimate - including strange spelling, weird formatting, low-res images and messages which often didn't make complete sense.
-Nonetheless, in the early days of the internet, people knew even less about potential threats which meant that these attacks still found success - many of these are still effective.
+Many early phishing scams came with tell-tale signs that they weren't legitimate - including strange spelling, weird formatting, low-res images and messages that often didn't make complete sense.
+Nonetheless, in the early days of the internet, people knew even less about potential threats that meant these attacks still found success - many of these are still effective.

-Some phishing campaigns remain really, really obvious to spot - like the prince who wants to leave his fortune to you, his one long lost relative, but others have become to be so advanced that it's virtually impossible to tell them apart from authentic messages.
+Some phishing campaigns remain really, really obvious to spot - like the prince who wants to leave his fortune to you, his one long-lost relative, but others have become to be so advanced that it's virtually impossible to tell them apart from authentic messages.
 Some might even look like they come from your friends, family, colleagues or even your boss.

 What's the cost of phishing attacks?

-It's hard to put a total cost on the fraud that flows from phishing scams, but earlier this year the FBI suggested that the impact of such scams could be costing US business somewhere around $5bn a year, with thousands of companies hit by scams every year.
+It's hard to put a total cost on the fraud that flows from phishing scams, but the FBI suggests that the impact of such scams could be costing US business somewhere around $5bn a year, with thousands of companies hit by scams annually.

-One example of a high profile incident: in July 2017 MacEwan University in Edmonton, Alberta, Canada fell victim to a phishing attack.
+One example of a high-profile incident: in July 2017, MacEwan University in Edmonton, Alberta, Canada fell victim to a phishing attack.

 "A series of fraudulent emails convinced university staff to change electronic banking information for one of the university's major vendors.
 The fraud resulted in the transfer of $11.8 million to a bank account that staff believed belonged to the vendor," the university said in a statement.

-What types of phishing scams are there?
+What do phishing scams look like?

 The 'spray and pray' is the least sophisticated type of phishing attack, whereby basic, generic messages are mass-mailed to millions of users.
-These are the 'URGENT message from your bank' and 'You've won the lottery' messages which look to panic victims into making an error -- or blind them with greed.
+These are the 'URGENT message from your bank' and 'You've won the lottery' messages that look to panic victims into making an error -- or blind them with greed.
+Some emails attempt to use fear, suggesting there's a warrant out for the victim's arrest and they'll be thrown in jail if they don't click through.

-Schemes of this sort are so basic that there's often not even a fake webpage involved - victims are often just told to respond to the attacker via email.
-Sometimes emails might play on the pure curiosity of the victim, simply appearing as blank message with a malicious attachment to download.
-This is the way Locky ransomware is spread and it's one of the most effective forms of the file-encrypting malware around.
+Schemes of this sort are so basic that there's often not even a fake web page involved - victims are often just told to respond to the attacker via email.
+Sometimes emails might play on the pure curiosity of the victim, simply appearing as a blank message with a malicious attachment to download.

+This is the way Locky ransomware spread in 2016 and at the time it was one of the the most effective forms of the file-encrypting malware around.
+Many of the most damaging ransomware campaigns have now switched to other means of gaining access to networks, such as compromising internet-facing servers or remote desktop ports, although there's recently been a resurgence in phishing emails being used to distribute ransomware.

 These attacks are mostly ineffective, but the sheer number of messages being sent out means that there will be people who fall for the scam and inadvertently send details to cyber attackers who'll exploit the information in any way they can.